envnecromancer/CSE535-Group-Project-2/README.md

 ### Run the App
 1. Click Run ▶ in Android Studio.
-2. Choose a connected Android device or emulator.
+2. Choose a connected Android device or two(for P2P).
 3. The Game Screen will load as the start screen.

 ### How to Play (vs AI)